Ingenico-NPS-Latam/nps-sdk-php/README.md

 ## Composer installation

-the SDK can be installed with [Composer](http://getcomposer.org/) by updating your composer.json file
+The SDK can be installed with [Composer](http://getcomposer.org/) by updating your composer.json file

 ```bash
 {